glowinthedark/usbimager/README.md

 My thanks for checking and fixing the translations goes to: @mline, @vordenken (German), @epoch1970, @JumpZero (French), and @hansotten, @zonstraal (Dutch), @ller (Russian), @zaval (Ukrainian), @lmarmisa (Spanish), @otani (Japanese), @ngedizaydindogmus (Turkish), @coltrane (Portuguese), @Matthaiks (Polish).

-Further thanks to @munntjlx and @lfomartins for compiling USBImager on MacOS for me.
+Further thanks to @munntjlx and @lfomartins for compiling USBImager on MacOS for me, and to @tido- for the Ubuntu debs.

 Bests,